borgmatic-collective/borgmatic/docs/reference/configuration/credentials/keepassxc.md

 ### Key file

+<span class="minilink minilink-addedin">New in version 2.0.0</span>KeePassXC
-KeePassXC supports unlocking a database with a separate [key file](https://keepassxc.org/docs/#faq-keyfile-howto) instead of or in addition to a password.
+supports unlocking a database with a separate [key file](https://keepassxc.org/docs/#faq-keyfile-howto) instead of or in addition to a password.
 To configure borgmatic for that, use the `key_file` option: